Artificial Intelligence in Drug Discovery and Hit Finding

 In order to facilitate the drug discovery process, Kantify has developed ZeptoNet, a transformative Artificial Intelligence (AI) technology.
 This technology can be used to perfect and accelerate early stages of the drug discovery process by using virtual high-throughput screening (vHTS).
 This technology therefore solves the core problem faced by the drug discovery process, namely, the high amount of time that it takes for new drugs to be discovered.
-Virtual HTS uses computer algorithms to predict whether a compound will be active for a given bioassay, leading to a faster drug discovery process.
+Virtual HTS uses computer algorithms to predict whether a compound will be active for a given bioassay, leading to a faster drug discovery process and a lower clinical failure rate.
 Thanks to a series of innovations, ZeptoNet is opening new opportunities for drug discovery which will be discussed in this paper.

 Virtual High-Throughput Screening

 The process of drug discovery from small chemical compounds can be divided into 7 main steps:

 1. Target Validation, where the biological source of a disease is discovered and confirmed.